jeremytammik/tbc/a/1924_modeless_revitlookup.md

 **Answer:** Seems like my problem was not using `doc.Regenerate()`.

-My readonly params were updated from other elements, that changed those parameter values.
+My read-only params were updated from other elements, that changed those parameter values.
 But I couldn't see it in the API until I used `doc.Regenerate()`.

-Here are some previous other examples that I already earmarked for includion in the ['need to regenerate' list](https://thebuildingcoder.typepad.com/blog/about-the-author.html#5.33):
+Here are some previous other examples that I already earmarked for inclusion in the ['need to regenerate' list](https://thebuildingcoder.typepad.com/blog/about-the-author.html#5.33):

 - [`LevelOffset` not working for arc extrusion roof](https://forums.autodesk.com/t5/revit-api-forum/leveloffset-not-working-for-arc-extrusion-roof/m-p/7681949)